KenKundert/avendesora/doc/upgrading.rst

    avendesora changed
    avendesora archive

-The *changed* command should always be run before an *archive* command.
+The :ref:`changed command <changed command>` should always be run before an :ref:`archive command <archive command>`.
 It allows you to review all the changes that have occurred so that you can verify that they were all intentional.
-Once you are comfortable, run the *archive* command to save all the changes.
+Once you are comfortable, run the :ref:`archive command <archive command>` to save all the changes.
 This creates a file (~/.config/avendesora/archive.gpg) that contains all of your account information, including the secrets.
 Be sure to keep it safe.